piccolo-orm/piccolo/docs/src/piccolo/schema/m2m.rst

 Sometimes in database design you need `many-to-many (M2M) <https://en.wikipedia.org/wiki/Many-to-many_(data_model)>`_ relationships.

-For example, we might have our ``Band`` table, and want to describe what genre each band belongs to.
-Each band may have multiple genres, so a ``ForeignKey`` alone won't suffice.
+For example, we might have our ``Band`` table, and want to describe which genres each band belongs to.
+As each band can have multiple genres, a ``ForeignKey`` alone won't suffice.
 Our options are using an ``Array`` / ``JSON`` / ``JSONB`` column, or using an ``M2M`` relationship.